Tsybon/CV/cv.md

 <br />

-I have 2 year of entry experience as a SOC analyst.
-I have a strong understanding and experience with incident handling, log analysis and threat hunting.
+I have 2 years of entry experience as a SOC analyst.
+I have a strong understanding and experience with incident handling, log analysis, and threat hunting.
 I have been involved in a full incident management lifecycle.
-My main domain is blue teaming, especially SIEM, but I am also familiar with penetration testing and have a basic experience as a manual QA.
+My main domain is blue teaming, especially SIEM, but I am also familiar with penetration testing and have basic experience as a manual QA.

 <br />